Headshot Photography: Our 17 Top Tips for Nailing a Great Headshot

 11. Vary your composition!

 There isn’t anything more boring than a blank background with someone staring straight into the camera at eye level.
 I would show you my driver’s license photo, but I’ll spare you since you can just look at your own!
 Throw in the rule of thirds, with a dynamic background and BAM; you just made the photo both professional AND exciting.
-To read more about varying your composition, read this excellent tutorial!
+Read this excellent tutorial to learn more about varying your composition!

 Here at the types of composition that can add interest to your photo!